pragalbhsrivastav/pragalbhsrivastava/pragalbh_NLP.md

 ### NLP
 * what is NLP
+* History of NLP
+* Advantages of NLP
+* Disadvantages of NLP
+* Components of NLP
+* Applications of NLP
+* NLP pipeline?
+* Phases of NLP
 * techniques used in NLP
 * Tokenization
 * Stemming
 * Lemmmatization
 * TF-IDF
 * BagOfWords
+* NLP APIs
+* NLP Libraries
+* Difference between Natural language and Computer languag

 ### Projects with ML and DL